europace/baufi-passende-vorschlaege-api/README.md

 As consumer, I can bookmark suitable financial proposals to review them later or discuss them with the advisor.

 You can bookmark up to 10 financial proposals to review them later and/or discuss them with the advisor directly or later.
 Financial proposals are always a part of a case in Europace, where they stored.
-If you want to bookmark them, please create a case with [Kundenangaben-API](https://docs.api.europace.de/baufinanzierung/vorgaenge/kundenangaben-api/) ([test-enviroment](https://docs.api.europace.de/common/various-rest/test-enviroment/)) before.
+If you want to bookmark them, please create a case with [Kundenangaben-API](https://docs.api.europace.de/baufinanzierung/vorgaenge/kundenangaben-api/) ([test-enviroment](https://docs.api.europace.de/common/various-rest/test-enviroment/)) before, and note the acknowledgement of the [privacy statement](https://docs.api.europace.de/common/privacystatement/).
 After that, you can bookmark a financial propose into the case.

 example request: